josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/📖_russia_a_cheat_sheet_for_the_british.md

 ---

-# 🧠 IX.
-The Goal Is Legibility, Not Equivalence
+## 🧠 The Goal Is Legibility, Not Equivalence

 This comparison framework exists to improve:
 - emotional literacy,